packetinspector/AlienVault-Other/Agent-Pulse/Readme.md

 ####Potential Enhancements
 - Add Function to return pulseid
 - Output pulseid into a complete url for otx.alienvault, put in userdata field.
 Now you can lookup the pulse...

+####Why?
+Just wanted to know if it was possible.
+Seems that it is....